-vSphere Replication is compatible with certain other vSphere management features.
+vSphere Replication is compatible with certain other vSphere management features and other VMware software.

 |vSphere Feature||Compatible with vSphere Replication||Description|

 |vSphere vMotion||Yes||You can migrate replicated virtual machines by using vMotion.
 Replication continues at the defined recovery point objective (RPO) after the migration is finished.|